Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 We use `Object.assign({}, ...` to create a new empty object, fill it with the current state, then overwrite specific values with new ones.
 This is fast enough even with large state trees thanks to modern JavaScript engines.

 Note that when a reducer doesn't recognize an action, it has to return the same state it received.
-Otherwise you end up wiping state. 😅
+Otherwise you end up wiping state. :sweat_smile:

 So that's the boilerplatey state updates.
 Manages starting and stopping the animation, flipping the particle generation switch, and resizing our viewport.